scp756-221/course-site/docs/a6/page.md

 recent 2&nbsp;s, listed in the top row of the leaderboard, was `containerd`, consuming a miniscule 0.7% of CPU and 0.1% of available memory.

 The listed CPU percentage is for a single core.
-Given the two cores in these machines, maximum utilization is 200%.
+For an AWS `g4dn.xlarge` with two cores, maximum utilization is 200%.
 In a few moments, you will see that training a PyTorch neural net can consume nearly the full utilization of the machine.

-**Only watch and record the topmost line of the `top` display.
+**Only watch and record the topmost occurrences of python in `top`'s display.
 Ignore the other lines.**

 Press `q` to exit `top`.